peteroupc/peteroupc.github.io/graphics.md

 #### Screen resolutions

-- Screen resolutions larger than 307,200 total pixels (such as 800 &times; 600) are not within the spirit of this challenge, even though more demanding games in the late 1990s, as well as the _PC 98 System Design Guide_ (1997), aimed for the 800 &times; 600 resolution or higher for 3-D graphics.
-Indeed, for the most part, major game consoles and arcade machines in the 1990s and earlier supported a resolution of no more than 307,200 total pixels.[^27]
+- Screen resolutions with more pixels than a 640-&times;-480 screen (such as 800 &times; 600) are not within the spirit of this challenge, even though more demanding games in the late 1990s, as well as the _PC 98 System Design Guide_ (1997), aimed for the 800 &times; 600 resolution or higher for 3-D graphics.
+Indeed, for the most part, major game consoles and arcade machines in the 1990s and earlier supported resolutions with no more pixels than a 640-&times;-480 screen.[^27]

 - Screen resolutions that have been used in classic games include:[^28]